Rebecca Schlatter Liberty

 Education: B.A summa cum laude in American Studies, Amherst College; Honors thesis: “New Houses out of Old Bricks: Religious Experience and Individualism in the Writings of Rebecca Cox Jackson”

 Master of Business Administration, Marylhurst University

-Throughout my life and career, I have been drawn to conversations about what matters most to people.
+Why I teach in Honors: Throughout my life and career, I have been drawn to conversations about what matters most to people.
 What does it mean to be a human inhabitant of this earth?
 What constitutes a good life, a sustainable community, a just society?
 As a student, I welcomed the chance to explore those questions through various ancient texts, which became important conversation partners in my own process of discerning my “callings” to work and community.
-As an ordained pastor, I have appreciated the “deep dive” into the way one religious tradition has addressed the big questions–in multiple cultural contexts and communities, and in dialogue with people from other traditions or none.
-More recently, I have appreciated the broader perspectives possible in multifaith conversations through the Wilson Center at UMaine.
+As an ordained pastor, I have appreciated the “deep dive” into the way one religious tradition has addressed the big questions—in multiple cultural contexts and communities, and in dialogue with people from other traditions or none.
+In recent years, I have appreciated the broader perspectives possible in multifaith conversations, especially through the Wilson Center at UMaine.
 As an Honors preceptor, it is a privilege to share in the creative conversations between students, faculty, and texts.